aecon/AggreQuant/README.md

 # aSynAgreeCount

-A python package for analysis of image-based, High-Throughput / High-Content Screens.
+Codebase for analysis of High Content Screens.